-Recently, I had the opportunity to sit down with Arturo Schwartzberg, Cofounder, CFO, and Chairman of SweetRush, to gather his insights from having managed and grown a virtual company since 2009.
-I was particularly interested in exploring this virtual team’s success factors.
+Dear readers, I had the opportunity to sit down with Arturo Schwartzberg, Cofounder, CFO, and Chairman of SweetRush, some time ago to gather his insights from having managed and grown a virtual company since 2009.
+If your team has recently – and abruptly – transitioned from shared office to working remotely, I believe you’ll get some great insights into our virtual team’s success factors.
 Below are the questions I posed and his responses.
 Enjoy!

 —Danielle Hart, Director of Marketing, SweetRush